K3nn3th2/house-generator/README.md

 ## Description

 This Program displays a random number of houses in OpenGL.
 These houses appear to "grow" out of the ground and disappear again, repeatedly.
+Some of them are arranged similiar to a village road in real life, some are randomly placed in the scene.
+The program will deliver different graphics every time it is run.

 The animation cycle does the following:

 1. takes one second to let all of the houses appear completely (the highest one will take one second to be fully displayed),